Revisiting Granular Models of Firm Growth: Introduction

 Unfortunately, as is illustrated in Figure~\ref{fig:motiv-evid}, this simple reasoning still falls short of explaining the empirical distribution of growth rates: although the resulting Gaussian mixture is indeed heavy tailed (dark-green line), as seen from comparing it with the Gaussian benchmark (black line), it misses its empirical target (purple line).
 In addition to this, the right panel of the same figure shows that although the volatility-size scaling relation holds in a wide range, it does not describe the volatility of very large corporations very well.\footnote{Evidence pointing in the same direction has been found for French firms in \cite{fonase2024}.} A more careful analysis of the data also suggests important fluctuations around the average value of growth volatility conditional on size.

 To overcome this problem, the literature has considered the possibility that firms with similar size may have additional sources of variability of their growth trajectories.
 A simple way to obtain this result is to enrich basic island models with two intertwined features.
 The first is that firms can operate in more than one market.
 As a consequence, each firm can be seen as an ensemble of sub-units, with each functioning in one of these distinct and independent markets.
 The second is that these sub-units may not necessarily be of equal size, so that a firm's aggregate size can be concentrated in only a ``granular'' handful of them. \cite{Sutton_2002}, \cite{Fu_et_al_2005}, \cite{Buldyrev_et_al_2007} and \cite{schwarzkopf_et_al_2010} provide examples of growth models adopting this strategy.
-While these \textit{compositional models} all share the feature that the distribution of growth rates they generate is a Gaussian mixture that can reproduce the shape of the empirical distribution quite well they fail in capturing the size-volatility relation \citep{moranriccaboni}.
-Among the same family, two notable exceptions are presented in \cite{wyart2003statistical} and \cite{Gabaix_2011}.\footnote{Another exception would be \cite{Sutton_2002}.
+While these \textit{compositional models} all share the feature that the distribution of growth rates they generate is a Gaussian mixture that can reproduce the shape of the empirical distribution quite well they fail in capturing the size-volatility relation \citep{moranriccaboni}.\footnote{Gaussian mixtures may emerge also in non-compositional models. \cite{bose2006rand} presents an example where a firm's growth rate is defined as a sum of random variables whose number is itself random.
+Under proper assumptions, pooling together different firms induce a Laplace asymptotic distribution of their growth rates."} Among the same family, two notable exceptions are presented in \cite{wyart2003statistical} and \cite{Gabaix_2011}.\footnote{Another exception would be \cite{Sutton_2002}.
 The model presented therein leads to an average growth volatility conditional on size that scales with an exponent equal to $1/4$, close to the empirical value 0.2.
 However, the model is developed assuming that all partitions of a firm's size into sub-units are equiprobable (microcanonanical hypothesis), an hypothesis difficult to justify in our context, see also the discussion in \cite{wyart2003statistical}.} Their two models are indeed able to accommodate the slow decay of growth volatilities with size and the non-Gaussian distribution of growth rates allowing for the so-called ``granular'' effects.
 For this reason, we name them ``granular models of firm growth'', and they represent the key antecedents with respect to which the present work makes its main contributions.\footnote{For a version of the model where ``granularity'' comes from supplier-customer network effects, see \cite{herskovic2020firm}.}